nessalc/food-groups/README.md

 - Open app
 - Choose predefined group or search for/select individuals
 - Click/press "Find Restaurant"
 - See ranked choices (Top 5?
 Configurable?).
-Option to send choices to others for review
+Option to send choices to others for review (push notifications, SMS, and/or email)
 - Review process allows a veto on specific restaurants, proposal of further options, or dropping out of group; will prompt for revote if mutual agreement cannot be reached
-- After selection has been made, send message to selected individuals with directions to choice.
+- After selection has been made, send message to selected individuals with directions to choice (push notifications, SMS, and/or email)

 # Definitions